mollikagarg/TECH-A-THON-UrbanWaterlogging/README.md

 # TECH-A-THON-UrbanWaterlogging

 ## Tech-A-Thon
-ech-A-Thon is a hack-a-thon event organised by Bit Mesra.
+Tech-A-Thon is a hack-a-thon event organised by Bit Mesra.
 It is a 5 week long event in which participants have to prepare a machine learning project

 ## Project Details:
 Domain: Machine Learning

 Project Name: Urban Water Logging

 Theme: Recognition System

 ## Objective: